I originally did this report for Ari’s Take. Everything is current and has been fact checked by every company.

 Clearly, there is no “best” service.
 Every artist’s situation is different and you have to decide what fits your current needs best.

 Distrokid is best for constant creators; for those who don’t work in album cycles, but create music all on their own and want to put it out in the world immediately.
-Loudr is ideal for cover artists and those who don’t want to pay any upfront fees.
-CD Baby, Ditto and Tunecore are great for all their extra features.
+Loudr is ideal for cover artists, collaborators and those who don’t want to pay any upfront fees.
+Zimbalam is great for artists all over the world.
+CD Baby and Tunecore are great for all their extra features.
 ReverbNation is good for beginning artists who like everything bundled together with the utmost guidance.
 Where do you belong?

 It’s worth mentioning that Mondotunes and Ditto took swings at the other companies when chatting with me.
 Props to the others for only talking about the companies they represent.
 This isn’t a political election!